 - On August 6, the US State Department lifted its advisory warning US citizens against traveling abroad, which it had originally issued in March.
 The State Department is now issuing individual country warnings.

 - The U.S. remains excluded from the EC’s Safe List.
 However, many European countries are still accepting U.S. flights and/or passengers under substantiated business conditions.

-- Advise passengers to continue maintaining a 14-day travel history log of the countries and states they visit.
-This is critical for both travel into the U.S. and travel within it.
+- Advise passengers and crew to continue maintaining a 14-day travel history log of the countries, states, and cities they visit.
+This is critical for both travel into the U.S., within it, and abroad.

-- For all PCR testing, advise passengers and crew to have Passport Number, Driver’s License, and Full Name included on the test results.
+- For all PCR testing, advise passengers and crew to have Passport Number, Driver’s License Number, and Full Name included on the test results.
 The testing provider should be able to include this.
 Some countries are requiring this information on the test results, so it’s just a recommended practice for maximum flexibility.

 - Restrictions on non-essential travel for USA/Canada/Mexico land borders are in place until Oct.
 21, 2020.
 We are in close communication with U.S. CBP for updates since this date is coming up.

 - Hawaii, Puerto Rico, USVI, and parts of Mexico (Los Cabos, Cancun, Cozumel, etc.) are all good options for travelers from the U.S., with some restrictions and/or quarantining at a vacation home/rental.

 - Hawaii – Pre-arrival testing program begins today which will allow visitors to bypass quarantine.
 Read more online.
 Until then, all travelers arriving in Hawaii are still required to have a temperature check, complete a Travel Declaration Form, and self-quarantine for 14 days.